cloudandbigdatalab/OpenStack-Doc/magnum/Introduction.md

 ![Magnum Architecture Diagram](./photos/magnum_architecture.png)

 ### 2.1.
 Components of Magnum

-The Magnum project is composed of three main components, the Magnum API and Magnum Conductor, and the CLI client.
+The Magnum project is composed of three main components: magnum-api, magnum-conductor, and python-magnumclient.

+The python-magnumclient is similar to the other OpenStack Python clients.
+It sends requests to the magnum-api REST server.
+(The magnum-api REST server may run as one or more processes.)
+Upon receiving requests from clients, it communicates via AMQP to the magnum-conductor process.
+(Currently magnum-conductor is limited to a single process but is intended to scale in the future.) [\[4\]][4]

 ### 2.2.
-Components Used by Magnum
+OpenStack Components Used by Magnum

-Magnum uses the standard OpenStack projects and Heat for orchestration.
-Nodes of Magnum bays are normal Nova or Ironic instances.

-> Magnum uses Heat to orchestrate an OS image which contains Docker and Kubernetes [or Swarm or Mesos] and runs that image in either virtual machines or bare metal in a cluster configuration.

-In magnum you create *bays*.
-A bay is where your container orchestration software (Kubernetes, Swarm, Mesos) runs.
-Bays can contain multiple nodes.
-A bay is accessible to a single tenant.
-Bays with different engines can be run side by side so you're not locked-in to a single platform.
+Magnum utilizes the typical OpenStack services: Nova, Neutron, Glance, Cinder and one less typical service: Heat.

+Heat is an orchestration tool that allows for automating usage of the other OpenStack services.
+Magnum does not reinvent the wheel with orchestration, it adds another layer on top of Heat to further automate the creation of resources for container usage.

-![Screenshot of Heat Stack in Horizon](./photos/magnum_heat.png)
+![Screenshot of Heat Stack in Horizon](./photos/magnum_heat.png) *Screenshot of Kubernetes Heat stack in Horizon.*

+### 2.2.
+Detail of Communication Flow
+Clients communicate requests to the magnum-api.
+The magnum-api sends all requests to magnum-conductor.
+For example, a request to create a bay will cause magnum-api to communicate with magnum-conductor which then communicates with Heat to create and setup the resources.
+Then magnum-conductor will communicate with Kubernetes, Swarm, or Docker after setup.
+For example, if a request comes in to create a Kuberentes pod, magnum-api will communicate with magnum-conductor to send those request to the Kubernetes engine which would then commicate with the Docker engine.

 ## 3. Installation
 Magnum can be installed in DevStack by enabling the plugin in your `local.conf`. `enable_plugin magnum https://git.openstack.org/openstack/magnum` The full details can be found [here](http://docs.openstack.org/developer/magnum/dev/dev-quickstart.html#exercising-the-services-using-devstack) The [Cloud Init](./cloud.init) file in this directory can be used to initialize a cloud machine with DevStack and Magnum.